One Week Summer Self-Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 - More

-As you drive through Reykjanes, you'll get an excellent introduction to the volcanic terrain that Iceland is known for.
-While enjoying expanses of lava fields, you'll enjoy the rugged coasts framed by the Atlantic Ocean on the other side.
+Driving through Reykjanes, you'll get an immediate introduction to the volcanic terrain that Iceland is known for.
+On the right side, you’ll enjoy vast expanses of lava fields; on the left, you will see the rugged coast framed by the Atlantic Ocean.

-If you add the Blue Lagoon, it will be arranged according to your flights.
-If there's no time to visit the lagoon today, it can be added to another day.
-Your travel consultant will be able to arrange this for you, and there's plenty to see and do in Reykjavik and the Reykjanes peninsula if you have extra free time.
+If you add the Blue Lagoon to your itinerary, it will be arranged according to your flights.
+If there's no time to visit today, it can be added to another day.
+Your travel consultant can arrange this for you.

-Alternatively, the Sky Lagoon in Reykjavik is a geothermal spa known for its stunning ocean views and serene atmosphere.
-It features the Skjol bathing ritual, a relaxing seven-step experience, and offers excellent amenities.
+The Sky Lagoon in Reykjavik is another option.
+This geothermal spa is known for its stunning ocean views, serene atmosphere, and relaxing seven-step Skjol bathing ritual.
 Visitors can choose from standard entry or upgrade to a premium package with private changing rooms for added comfort.

-You'll then continue to Reykjavik, the northernmost capital of the world.
-Here, you can relax at your accommodations or dine in one of the modern restaurants in the city.
-Downtown Reykjavik is dotted with many charming cafes and top-rated restaurants serving traditional Icelandic dishes and international cuisines.
+Whether you decide on a geothermal bathing experience or not, you'll then continue to Reykjavik, the northernmost capital in the world.
+Relax at your accommodations or head out for dinner at one of the city's many great restaurants.
+Downtown Reykjavik is dotted with charming cafés and top-rated dining spots serving both traditional Icelandic dishes and international cuisine.

 - More